 It may be a radio only those in the HAM hobby may wish to purchase thanks to its large price tag.
 However, Kenwood is known for exceptional quality for a two-way radio.
 This unit has a GPS built-in, auto clock setting, and is good for multiple modes of radio such as APRS.

 The handheld is also weatherproof and features IF filtering for better receiving and transmission of CW, SSB, and AM.
 You can access FM, CB, AM, and of course, the two-meter band, which most beginner hams use to communicate locally.

 This radio is very advanced and is an excellent choice for those who are looking to get into HAM radio beyond a survivalist standpoint.

 Yaesu FT-70DR is a radio engineered to guard against dust and water.
 It can transmit anywhere from 144-148 megahertz and430 to 450 megahertz also.
 The radio also comes with a mini USB so you can easily keep track of the memory channels and update software as necessary.

 The stock antenna is not so great, so be ready to buy another if you would like to hit further away repeaters.
 Programming software comes directly from Yaesu, or you can program without a computer (recommended, as outdoors, you won't have computer access).

 8. Alinco DJ-MD5GTP Dual Band DMR

-The coolest thing about this Alinco radio is the vocoder, which helps you get crystal clear signals even in busy places like parks, construction sites, or events.
+The coolest thing about this Alinco handheld ham radio for survival is the vocoder, which helps you get crystal clear signals even in busy places like parks, construction sites, or events.

 The LCD display is brightly colored and easy to see in the dark.
 GPS positioning is included.
 There are 4000 memory channels, so you will never run out of room to store your favorites.